japerry911/blockchainexpert-course/notes.md

         - circulating supply
 - nonce - special number that is added to the contents of a block by miners
     - used to make the hash of a block start with a certain number of zeros, it provides the proof of work for a block

+### Blockchain Security

+- double spending - occurs when someone can spend the same funds multiple times
+- balance - having sufficient balance to send funds
+    - which is why you need to provide transaction inputs
+- exploited code
+- 51% attack - occurs when some entity is able to control over 50% of blockchain network mining hash rate